 Immune Support for Dogs

-The immune system is your dog's first line of defense against illness and disease.
+The immune system is one of your dog's first lines of defense against illness and disease.
 It is an intricate network of white blood cells, antibodies, and other substances that fight infection and protect your pet from invaders such as viruses, bacteria, allergies, arthritis, reproductive disorders, degenerative disorders, parasites, and toxins.
 The immune system includes the organs in which white blood cells are produced, including the thymus gland and bone marrow.
 It also includes the spleen, lymph nodes, and liver - organs that trap microorganisms and foreign substances and provide a place for immune system cells to interact (with each other and with foreign substances) and generate an immune response.

 The immune system works by identifying and differentiating "self" from "non-self," which means identifying viruses, chemical agents, and foreign objects and protecting itself from attack.
 Substances that stimulate an immune response in a dog's body are called antigens, which may be contained within or on bacteria, viruses, cancer cells, and other microorganisms.
 Antigens may also exist on their own as pollen or food molecules.